plank/laravel-metable/docs/source/datatypes.rst

     $metable->setMeta('example', $serializable);

-For security reasons, it is necessary to list any classes that can be unserialized in the ``metable.options.serializable.allowedClasses`` key in the ``config/metable.php`` file.
+For security reasons, it is necessary to list any classes that can be unserialized in the ``metable.serializableHandlerAllowedClasses`` key in the ``config/metable.php`` file.
 This is to prevent PHP Object Injection vulnerabilities when unserializing untrusted data.
 This config can be set to true to allow all classes, but this is not recommended.

 Plain Objects
 ^^^^^^^^^^^^^^